rvr007-glitch/Gude-Dash/README.md

 # Guide-Dash
-A project for education for new commer
+A proper guide for education for new commer